-Additional consequences for violations of this policy may be administered in the discretion of the principal and/or Superintendent.
+Additional consequences for violations of this policy may be administered at the discretion of the principal and/or Superintendent.

-550 ~ Technology Use Policy
+548 ~ Technology Use Policy

-Students are offered access to UCA computer network for creativity, communication, research, and other tasks related to the academic program.
-All use of computers, furnished or created data, software, and other technology resources as granted by Academy are the property of the school and are intended for school business and educational use.
+Students are offered access to the UCA computer network for creativity, communication, research, and other tasks related to the academic program.
+All use of computers, furnished or created data, software, and other technology resources as granted by the Academy are the property of the school and are intended for school business and educational use.
 Students are to use the computer network responsibly.
 The use of the network is a privilege, not a right, and may be revoked if abused.
 The user is personally responsible for his/her actions in accessing and using the school's computer network and technological resources.

 - 1. Privacy: UCA reserves the right to monitor Internet traffic and to retrieve and review any data composed, sent, received, or stored using its network or Internet connections, including e-mail.
-Users do not enjoy any expectation of privacy when using any technology or transmissions originating within or around Academy property. - 2.
+Users do not enjoy any expectation of privacy when using any technology or transmissions originating within or around Academy property or while using Academy issued devices.
+Academy issued devices are subject to an inspection by authorized school personnel at any given time.
+Authorized personnel may include but not limited to, School Principal, Assistant Principal, technology personnel, classroom teachers and or Administrative personnel. - 2.
 Cyber Bullying: UCA prohibits cyber-bullying, an act involving the use of information and communication technologies, including but not limited to email, text messages, blogs, instant messages, personal Websites, on-line social directories and communities (e.g., Facebook, Instagram, Wikipedia, YouTube, etc.), video-posting sites, and online personal polling Websites, to support deliberate or repeated hostile behavior, by an individual or group, that is intended to defame, harm, threaten, intimidate, or harass students, staff members, or the school during or outside school hours and on or off school premises.

 Cyber bullying will be handled in accordance with the Student Discrimination, Harassment and Bullying Policy.